“Bailed Up” by Tom Roberts

 Tom Roberts was a member of the famous ‘Heidelberg School’ of Australian artists of the late 1800s and early 2000s.
 These painters introduced an Australian style of depicting the bush, using impressionist principles to capture the light, color, and atmosphere of the Australian bush landscape and sky.

 Other members of the ‘Heidelberg School’ included Arthur Streeton, Charles Conder, Frederick Mc Cubbin, David Davies, Jane Sutherland, and Walter Withers.
 The school was closely tied to an emerging Australian nationalism, which saw the acceptance of Australian scenes and people as suitable subjects for art.

-Tom Roberts was a leading figure in promoting open (in full) air painting and encouraged other Australian artists to capture the national life of Australia.
-While he is best known for his “national narratives”, among them Shearing the Rams, A Break Away! and Bailed Up.
+Tom Roberts was a leading figure in promoting open (in full) air painting.
+He encouraged other Australian artists to capture the national life of Australia.
+He is best known for his “national narratives,” among them Shearing the Rams, A Break Away! and Bailed Up.

 - Title: Bailed Up

 - Year Painted: 1895

 - Dimensions: 134.5 cm × 182.8 cm (53.0 in × 72.0 in)

 - Museums: Art Gallery of New South Wales, Sydney

 - Year Acquired: 1933